The world is huge

 I’ll Turn Off My Phone in One More Minute!

-Different airlines have different policies about the use of electronic devices during takeoff and landing.
+Different airlines have different policies about using electronic devices during takeoff and landing.
 Once you’re on the plane, though, the flight attendant’s word is law.
 So when you’re asked to turn off your phone or laptop, it means now, people.
 Holding up your finger to signal one more minute is rude.
 Stop it.

 Can You Throw Away This Bag Of Vomit For Me?